Avaiga/taipy-doc/docs/index.md

       <p>
         The <strong>Graphical User Interface</strong> of Taipy allows anyone with basic knowledge of Python to create a beautiful and interactive interface.
 It is a simple and intuitive way to create a GUI.
 No need to know how to design web pages with CSS or HTML.
-Taipy uses an augmented syntax of Markdown to create your desired Web page.
+Taipy uses an augmented Markdown syntax of Markdown to create your desired Web page.
       </p>
     </article>
     <article class="tp-content-card">